 This question is also tricky to answer, because not all testosterone boosters are made equal.

-If you’ve already been shopping around, then you know there are tons of so-called “T-boosters” out there, each claiming to benefit men in different ways.
+If you’ve already been shopping around, then you know there are tons of so-called “T-boosters” out there, each product claiming to benefit men in a number of different ways.

 Various supplements can be marketed as:

 - Muscle gain supplements: These claim to help you build bigger muscles, so you can lift more at the gym.

 - Aphrodisiacs: “Boost your sex drive!”
 That’s the general claim on these supplements, which promise better performance with your partner, instantly.

 - Fertility-enhancement: Take a pill a day, and multiply your sperm count like a champ.
 That’s the idea, anyway.
 Fertility-boosting supplements are marketed as aides to increase male fertility.

 - Mental clarity & IQ: Yep, you’ll see some additional supplements that are specifically aimed at guys who want to boost their intelligence – but again, it’s all about the marketing claim.

 - Testosterone replacement therapy: These are doctor-prescribed medications (oral or injected), typically only given to men with abnormally low testosterone.